Call +44 (0)203 006 5730 or email info@carolinecarterrecruitment.com

 by Kelly Wallace Horne

-March is that time of year that we approach the end of one Tax Year and the start of the next, and the National Minimum Wage and Living Wage increases.
+March is the time of year that we approach the end of one Tax Year and the start of the next, and the National Minimum Wage and Living Wage increases.
 Of course, this also reflects wages in the equine industry.

 This is important for everyone in the equine industry – employers and employees alike.
 Equestrianism is a notoriously low-pay industry in terms of hourly salary, and salaries are frequently, if not always, topped up with extras, bonuses and tidbits.
 But in reality, how lawful are we in doing this without the advice and guidance of accountants and tax specialists?
 And what are the consequences of getting it wrong?